ChrisSutcu/CODCalculator/README.md

 The script will display the first image in the folder.

-Press "z" to skip one image in the folder until the image that the crack is initiating (The non-linearity criterion is used to determine this) is displayed.
+Press "z" to skip one image in the folder until the image corresponding to crack initiation is displayed (The non-linearity criterion is used to determine this).

 4. Select Calibration Points